Santa Rosa police to set up DUI checkpoint Friday

 Santa Rosa police will conduct a DUI and driver’s license checkpoint at an undisclosed location Friday from 7 p.m. to 3 a.m.

 Officers plan to stop every vehicle passing through the checkpoint looking for valid driver’s licenses and signs of impaired driving, police said.

-The operation is part of a California Office of Traffic Safety funded effort to crack down on drunken and drugged driving.
+The operation is part of a California Office of Traffic Safety funded effort to crack down on drunken and drugged driving during the holiday season.

 A single driving-under-the-influence arrest can exceed $15,000 in court costs, fees and DUI classes, Santa Rosa police said in a statement.

 You can reach Staff Writer Nick Rahaim at 707-521-5203 or firstname.lastname@example.org.
 On Twitter @nrahaim.